 Over my career, I utilized Unity 2D and 3D to design, build, and code over ten games/projects.
 These experiences have helped me understand game design and creation within the Unity game engine, such as C# scripting/State Machines and grey boxing through Probuilder and other level sculpting tools.

 Over my time as a professional level/game designer, I utilized the Unreal Engine countless times.
-Currently, I use UE4 to build grey box levels for Motion Logic Studios and UE5 for my side projects.
+While at Motion Logic Studios, I used UE4 to build grey box levels for Motion Logic Studios and UE5 for my side projects.
 While working on these projects, I spent hours learning the ins and outs of the program in terms of level design and AI creation via behavior trees and blueprints.
 Furthermore, these study hours gave me a deeper understanding of the game creation process within UE4/5.
-Along the way learning to implement and use tools such as PCG and substrate materials to create randomly/procedurally generated photo-realistic environments and levels.
+Along the way, I learned to implement and use tools such as PCG and substrate materials to create randomly/procedurally generated photo-realistic environments and levels.

 Throughout my career as a level/game designer, I gained substantial knowledge about game creation via GameMaker Studio 2.
 Through this knowledge, I designed and built three games.
 Thus enabling me to acquire a more thorough understanding of the engine.